tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 Suppose you have a [**csv** file](servers.csv).

-Below is a **sample** Ruby script _transform.rb_ that will read the data of your specified CSV file, transform it to the JSON format above and output it to a JSON file.
+Below is a **sample** Ruby script _transform.rb_ that will read the data within the file passed in as standard input, transform it to the JSON format above and output it as standard output.

 ```
 #!/usr/bin/env ruby